Canadian Registered Accounts

 • Strategic Use Case: Global Fixed Income and U.S.-listed dividend stocks.

-• Analyst Note: The RRSP is the only vehicle that bypasses the U.S. withholding tax on dividends due to the Canada-U.S. tax treaty.
-Additionally, it provides an immediate "risk-free" return in the form of a tax refund based on your marginal tax rate
+• Note: The RRSP is the only vehicle that bypasses the U.S. withholding tax on dividends.
+It can provide an immediate "risk-free" return in the form of a tax refund based on your marginal tax rate

 • First Home Savings Account (FHSA)